aztecrex/aws-firefighter/README.md

 # Firefighter

 You're a firefighter.
 You need to get into the infrastructure but all the access is blocked.
-This software can help.
+This software will get you in.

 ## Status